 The series was created for simplicity and to relay a message that could be understood through the eyes of a child and appreciated by the wise.
 Full of aesthetics, metaphors, Metamorphosis, Analogies, symbolism, the personal and the political; and a lot of fearless love, compassion and courage.

-A juxtaposition of realism, surrealism, conceptual, expressionistic, science fiction and pop art that stems from my imagination which composes an art experience that is broken down into various personalities.
-With roots in graffiti and street art, I am a multi faceted artist whose niche falls under those who believe must be from another galaxy.
+A juxtaposition of realism, surrealism, conceptual, expressionistic, science fiction and pop art that stems from my imagination.
+It composes an art experience that is broken down into various personalities within me.
+With roots in graffiti and street art, I am a multi faceted artist whose niche falls under those who believe must be from another universe.

 Born: 1980 Guatemala, Guatemala